 Why can’t rates be better managed to reduce fluctuations?

 Just like yearly household expenditures, water and sewage rates can vary from year to year.
 Overall costs are impacted by use of the system, required capital improvement projects, and operation and maintenance costs.
 On the water side, seasonal usage of water has a dramatic impact on the overall cost of service.
 Increases or decreases in maximum day or peak hour usage due to changes in summer seasonal usage can contribute to significantly higher peak demand and rates.

 Why do rates increase?

-Infrastructure maintenance affects the rate of water and sewer charged to communities served by DWSD.
+Infrastructure maintenance affects the rate of water and sewer charged to communities served by GLWA.

 Because the water and wastewater treatment systems are aging, they must be maintained or replaced on a regular basis to ensure reliable service.
-The primary driver of rates increase is the amount of new and rehabilitation projects completed under the Detroit Water and Sewerage Department’s (DWSD) Capital Improvement Program.
+The primary driver of rates increase is the amount of new and rehabilitation projects completed under the Great Lakes Water Authority’s (GLWA) Capital Improvement Program.
 Frequently, new projects must also be undertaken to maintain compliance with increasingly stringent regulatory requirements.
 Operation & Maintenance (O&M) of the water and wastewater systems also impacts rates.
-Just like other systems that must be operated and maintained, DWSD’s and OCWRC’s systems are impacted by inflation and the cost of utilities, chemicals and property insurance.
+Just like other systems that must be operated and maintained, GLWA’s and OCWRC’s systems are impacted by inflation and the cost of utilities, chemicals and property insurance.
 As new facilities are brought on line, overall expenses increase as well.